-The Trust other assets remained materially the same year over year.
-The increase in The Citadel other assets is mainly attributable to a \$40.7 million increase in restricted accounts receivable for state appropriations and capital reserve funds.
-There was also a \$22.7 million increase in noncurrent unrestricted cash and cash equivalents and a \$17.4 million increase in noncurrent restricted cash and cash equivalents.
+The increase in The Trust other assets is mainly attributable to a \$5.7 million increase in noncurrent unrestricted investments and a \$5.2 million increase in noncurrent restricted investments, offset by a decrease of \$5.8 million in noncurrent restricted marketable securities.

-Deferred Outflows of Resources - Overall Decrease of \$7.1 million
+Deferred Outflows of Resources - Overall Decrease of \$5.9 million

-Deferred outflows related to pensions decreased by \$2.1 million and OPEB deferred outflows decreased by \$5.0 million both of which are primarily related to changes in assumptions which resulted in a change in the respective liabilities and amortization of prior year deferrals as current year pension and OPEB expenses.
+Deferred outflows related to pensions decreased by \$5.4 million and OPEB deferred outflows decreased by \$0.4 million both of which are primarily related to changes in assumptions which resulted in a change in the respective liabilities and amortization of prior year deferrals as current year pension and OPEB expenses.

-Total Liabilities - Overall Decrease of \$22.0 million
+Total Liabilities - Overall Decrease of \$27.4 million

-The \$4.4 million increase in The Citadel current liabilities is primarily attributable to increases of \$2.8 million in deposits, \$1.0 million in retainages payable, and \$0.5 million in unearned revenues.

-Trust current liabilities remained relatively unchanged.
+The Citadel current liabilities decreased \$6.1 million mainly due to decrease of \$3.6 million in deposits, \$1.6 million in retainages payable, and \$1.3 million in accrued payroll and related liabilities.
+Trust current liabilities remained relatively unchanged year-over-year.